redhat-ai-services/ai-accelerator-examples/examples/models-as-a-service/README.md

 *   Waits for all components (3scale, Red Hat SSO) to become ready.
 *   Retrieves and displays the admin credentials for 3scale and Red Hat SSO.
 *   Configures a Keycloak client for 3scale integration.
 *   Creates a sample `developer` user in Keycloak for testing purposes.
-Note the user's password for future use as  it wont be retained anywhere.
 *   Configures the 3scale developer portal with Single Sign-On (SSO) via Keycloak.
 *   Updates the 3scale developer portal with custom content.